paulfioravanti/resume/README.md

 Run the specs:

+    $ bundle install
     $ rspec spec/

-(Not sure why yet, but running `bundle exec rspec spec/` results in no code coverage running)
+(NOTE: running `bundle exec rspec spec/` currently results in no code coverage)

 If you have SimpleCov installed, view the test coverage report located at:

     coverage/index.html

-Generate the "one-sheet" version of the resume: the whole app and specs in a single file.
+Generate the "one-sheet" version of the resume (the whole app and specs in a single file).
 If I sent my resume to you directly, it would have been generated from this `rake` task:

     $ rake resume